opendocsg/slw-judgments-backfill/2012_SGHC_61/report.md

 65     ANZ argues that the “relevant amount” is the outstanding amount(s) that is not in the currency of the Property / Fund (“Property” and “Fund” as defined in Clause 12 of the 14 July letter) which is the subject of the notional conversion done in Clause 16(a).

 66     In my view, Edwards is correct in characterising Clause 16(a) as a definition clause.
 However, it is also clear from the opening words of Clause 16(a) ( _viz_ , “For the purposes of this clause...”) that the definition of LVR set out in 16(a) applies to the entire of Clause 16.
 To understand the meaning of “relevant amount”, one has to look at Clause 16 in its entirety.
 It is from examining Clause 16 as a whole that I take the view that “relevant amount” refers to the outstanding loan amount denominated in currencies other than the currency the securities are denominated in.
 I agree with Edwards that based on a _purely literal_ reading of Clause 16(a), there is no use of the term “relevant amount” or any figure that would be seen as a “relevant amount”.
 However, I do not think that means, in the words of Edwards, that “it is impossible to say what conversions were envisaged” and that the clause is void for uncertainty.
-I refer to the case of _Travista Development Pte Ltd v Tan Kim Swee Augustine and others_ [2008] 2 SLR(R) 474; [2007] SCGA 57, where the Court of Appeal held (at [20]):
+I refer to the case of _Travista Development Pte Ltd v Tan Kim Swee Augustine and others_ <span class="citation">[2008] 2 SLR(R) 474</span>; [2007] SCGA 57, where the Court of Appeal held (at [20]):

  The law on documentary construction is clear.
 It is an established principle of documentary interpretation that a clause must not be considered in isolation, but must instead be considered in the context of the whole document.